Reed Blankenship: 2022

 Throughout training camp, he competed for a roster spot as a backup safety and special teams player against Anthony Harris, Josiah Scott, Jaquiski Tartt, and Andre Chachere.
 Head coach Nick Sirianni named him a backup safety to begin the regular season, behind starting safeties C. J. Gardner-Johnson and Marcus Epps and primary backup safety K'Von Wallace.
 He was one of three 2022 undrafted players to make the Eagles' final roster, along with Josh Sills and Josh Jobe.

 On October 9, 2022, Blankenship made his professional regular season debut and had two tackles during a 20–17 win at the Arizona Cardinals.
 On November 27, 2022, Blankenship saw his first significant playing time on defense after appearing mainly on special teams, but received increase playing time after C. J. Gardner-Johnson suffered an injury.
 He led the team with six combined tackles (three solo), had a pass deflection, and made his first career interception on Aaron Rodgers to tight end Tyler Davis during a 40-33 win against the Green Bay Packers.
 On December 3, 2022, the Eagles' defensive coordinator Jonathan Gannon named him the starting strong safety after placing C. J. Gardner-Johnson on injured reserve due to a lacerated kidney.
 On December 4, 2022, Blankenship earned his first career start in place of Gardner-Johnson and made three solo tackles and a pass deflection as the Eagles routed the Tennessee Titans 35–10.
 He was inactive for the Eagles' 25–20 win against the Chicago Bears after injuring his knee.
 In Week 17, he collected a season-high eight combined tackles (five solo) as the Eagles defeated the New Orleans Saints 10–20.
 He finished his rookie season with a total of 34 combined tackles (20 solo), two pass deflections, and one interception in ten games and four starts.

-The Philadelphia Eagles finished the 2022 NFL season a top the NFC East with a 14–3 record to clinch a first-round bye.
-On January 21, 2023, he started in his first career playoff appearance and made five combined tackles (two solo) and a pass deflection as the Eagles routed the New York Giants 38–7 in the Divisional Round.
+The Philadelphia Eagles finished the 2022 NFL season atop the NFC East with a 14–3 record to clinch a first-round bye.
+On January 21, 2023, he started his first playoff game and made five combined tackles (two solo) and a pass deflection as the Eagles routed the New York Giants 38–7 in the Divisional Round.
 The following week, he played in the NFC Championship Game and had six combined tackles (two solo) and recovered a fumble after forcing Deebo Samuel to fumble the ball during a run as the Eagles defeated the San Francisco 49ers 31–7 to advance to the Super Bowl.
 On February 12, 2023, Blankenship appeared in Super Bowl LVII, but saw limited playing time as the Eagles lost 38–35 to the Kansas City Chiefs.